anchaubey/dot123/README.md

 dotnet run
 ```

-- Open the Postman and Import the Integration Test collection file from root/testharness folder.
+- Open the Postman and Import the Integration Test collection file(RealWearDeviceManagementService_IntegrationTest.postman_collection) from root/testharness folder.

 - Run all Integration Test collection to get the test summary.